-Start the Connector 36 Verify that Confluence REST Connector is Running 37 Stop the Connector 38 NOTE: You must start and stop the Connector Framework Server se REST Connector. parately from the Confluence
+• Start the Connector 86 Verify that Confluence REST Connector is Running 37 • Stop the Connector 88 NOTE: You must start and stop the Connector Framework Server separately from the Confluence REST Connector. ;

 Start the Connector

 After you have installed and configured a connector, you are ready to run it.
 Start the connector using one of the following methods.